Akhzariell/my-progress/README.md

 3. In the third column, write where you want to be in 5 years and what is important to you in your job.
 Your answers should be based on your values and your career balance wheel.
 4. Leave the second column blank for now.

-Please leave feedback on the project in [this form](https://forms.gle/vFexLEpTEgAJVRwY8).